 Disciplined Agile Delivery (DAD) is a people-first, learning-oriented hybrid agile approach to IT solution delivery.
 It has a risk-value delivery lifecycle, is goal-driven, is enterprise aware, and is scalable.
-As you can see in Figure 1, DAD is one aspect, and arguably the foundation, of the Disciplined Agile Framework.
+As you can see in Figure 1, DAD is one aspect, and arguably the foundation, of the Disciplined Agile (DA) toolkit.

 Figure 1.
-Overview of the Disciplined Agile (DA) framework.
+Overview of the Disciplined Agile (DA) toolkit.

 This article is organized into the following topics: